Last Updated: 15 July 2020

 18. Lender fees

 18.1.
-We will charge each Lender a transaction fee for the sale of each Loan equal to 0.5% of the sale value (‘the Sale Fee’).
+We will charge each Lender a transaction fee for the sale of each microloan Loan equal to the greater of either 0.5% of the sale value or 30% of the premium or discount (‘the Sale Fee’).

 18.2.
 The Sale Fee(s) will be automatically deducted from the Transferor’s User Account on completion of the sale.

-18.4.2 Transfer In Fee: A fee of £40 applies if you require assistance with transferring in an existing ISA from another provider.
+18.3.2 Transfer Fee: A fee of £40 applies if you require assistance with transferring in an existing ISA to or from another ISA Manager.

-18.4.4 Account Management Fee: A monthly fee of 0.1% of assets (available balance + microloans) applies and will be taken from your available balance on the 1st of each month.
+18.3.3 Account Management Fee: A monthly fee of 0.1% of assets (bids + microloans) applies and will be taken from your available balance on the 1st day of each month.

 19. Borrower’s Fees